 The HSRC provides the link between nursing and radiologic science theory and practice through simulated and hands-on learning experiences.
 A variety of learning resources are used to enhance understanding, develop psychomotor skills, and build confidence in nursing and radiologic science arts.
 It is comprised of:

 - Skills Labs

 - Health Assessment Labs

 - Practice Lab

 - Simulation Lab

+- Radiology Room

 - Radiologic Science Labs

-HSRC Hours of Operation
+HSRC Practice Lab Hours

 Hours are subject to change during summer and holiday periods.
 Changes will be announced as needed.